marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ---
 layout: post
 title: Deadlines And Estimates In Startups
-description: Using deadlines and estimates in a software project  gets a bad reputation, however, when done well, it can make a lot of sense.
+description: Using deadlines and estimates in a software project  gets a bad reputation.
+However, when done well, it can make a lot of sense to embrace them.
 blog: false
 category: blog
 cssscope: deadlines